boswaldumn/csci5115-gopherbuddies/README.md

 # csci5115-gopherbuddies

-This is the README for a project I created with a group of students at the University of Minnesota named Gopher Buddies.
+This is the README for our project named Gopher Buddies.